Enhancing Reconstruction Capability of Wavelet Transform Amorphous Radial Distribution Function via Machine Learning Assisted Parameter Tuning: Introduction

 Here, $D$ is a wavelet function introduced in \citep{senjaya2020}, constructed using the mean-field method (discussed further in Sec. \ref{II}).
 The explicit form of $D$ is given in Eq. (\ref{4}).
 For more details about $\Lambda$, $\beta_{s,p}$ and $\Phi$, please refer to Sec. \ref{II}.

 To determine the parameters $a$, $b$, $K_{f}$, $\tilde{C}$, and $\Lambda$ \citep{senjaya2020} used experimental $S_{R}(q)$ data from the amorphous Ge–Se sample $\text{Ge}_{0.25}\text{Se}_{0.75}$ (referred to as the binary system), obtained via X-ray diffraction using a Cu K-$\alpha$ source ($\lambda\approx 1.54 \ \text{\AA}$) and transformed using Eq. (\ref{3}).
-The initial parameters were first chosen arbitrarily and then manually tuned to match the alignment of WT-derived RDF and the experimental RDF from X-ray diffraction.
-The best prediction result of WT-RDF was achieved with $a=0.590$, $b=4.600$, $K_{f}=0.106$, $\tilde{C}=0.212$, and $\Lambda=-4.700$.
+The initial parameters were first chosen arbitrarily and then manually tuned to match the alignment of WT-derived RDF and the Ab Initio Molecular Dynamics (AIMD) RDF simulation.
+The best reconstruction result of WT-RDF was achieved with $a=0.590$, $b=4.600$, $K_{f}=0.106$, $\tilde{C}=0.212$, and $\Lambda=-4.700$.
 These optimized parameters were then tested on Ag-doped Ge–Se amorphous materials $\text{Ag}_{x}(\text{Ge}_{0.25}\text{Se}_{0.75})_{100-x}$ with $x=5,10,15,20,25$ (the ternary systems).
 The WT-RDF remained consistent, accurately identifying the first and second peak positions with errors between 2.44\% and 10.16\%, while also preserving the overall RDF trend \citep{senjaya2020}.

-However, the RDF amplitudes obtained using the WT approach still do not fully match the experimental RDFs for each material \citep{senjaya2020}.
+However, the RDF amplitudes obtained using the WT approach still do not fully match the AIMD RDF for each material \citep{senjaya2020}.
 This limitation makes the WT-based RDF model insufficient for accurately determining amorphous structures.
 In particular, it affects the calculation of coordination numbers (CN), the number of nearest-neighbor atoms around a chosen central atom, which depends strongly on the RDF amplitude, as indicated in Eq. (\ref{5}) \citep{ziman}.